ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 - Lieing
 - Deception
 - Hiding truth for short term gain aka to get what you want

+## **Peace**: Don't suffer imagined troubles

+**IDENTITY**: Peaceful person, Calm person

+> Happiness is a single player game.
+It is a skill that you develop and a choice that you make.

+> All of humanity's problems stem from man's inability to sit quietly in a room alone.

+> Not wanting something is as good as having it.

+> **The Backwards Law**: Pursuing positive experience is a negative experience and accepting negative experience itself is a positive experience.

+Being unhappy is inefficient.

+Happiness/Peace is a skill that you develop and a choice that you make [^2].
+You can choose to live a certain way that will lead to peace.

+To have peace, your brain should be in controll in every situation.
+You have to be mentally tough.

+You need to be peaceful if you want things to be good long term.
+Develop detachment (not wanting), be less judgemental and optimism.
+Aiming for peace requires a lot of recognizing, rethinking and flipping/unlearing almost everything.

+If you don't believe that you can achieve ultimate peace (Nirwana), you'll have a hard time finding it.

+**Role Models**:  Naval Ravikant, Sam Harris, Kapil Gupta, Sadhguru

+**Books**: Subtle at of not giving a fuck by Mark Manson

+**FOR**:

+- Internal Locus of Control
+- Optimism
+- **Rationality**: allows for a next level thinking where decisions can be made from a birds 🦅 eye view and while knowing the long term effects.

 ## **Systems Thinking**: Become an effortness executioner - 'Everthing is undercontrol'